redruin1/overgrowth/COMPILING.md

 4. Run make to build the game ```$ make```
 5. Run the game by first moving to the project directory ```$ cd ..```
 6. Then start the game ```$ Build/Release/Overgrowth.x86_64```

+# Advanced

+## Specifying Release targets
+TODO

+## Building 32-bit executables on 64-bit machines
+This is sometimes useful for testing or distribution purposes.

+### Windows
+1. Proceed with steps 1-3 of above.
+2. Append the flag `-A Win32` to specify the target architecture; the command becomes `$ cmake ../Projects -DAUX_DATA="E:/SteamLibrary/steamapps/common/Overgrowth" -A Win32`

+Now when opening the solution it should say *Win32* at the top of the project.

+## MacOSX
+TODO

+## Linux
+First, you must ensure (in addition to a GCC compiler toolchain) that `gcc-multilib` and `g++-multilib` are also installed:

+* For Debian-like systems, this can be done with `$ sudo apt-get install gcc-multilib g++-multilib`
+* For Fedora-like systems, this can be done with `$ TODO`

+You'll also need to install the 32-bit versions of most of the Overgrowth dependencies.